Scissor doors: Types

 There are different types of scissor doors.
 The conventional type rotates to 90 degrees.
 Scissor doors can be powered and they usually are.

-Vertical Lift System
+Vertical lift system

-VLS doors have a scissor door configuration.
+Vertical lift system (VLS) doors have a scissor door configuration.
 The biggest difference is that they are designed to initially open slightly outward before opening upward to allow the top edge of the door to clear the door frame and A-pillar.
 Although butterfly doors also move upwards and outwards, VLS doors are not the same as butterfly doors as VLS doors move outward only a small degree compared to butterfly doors.

 130 degrees

 Although conventional scissor doors rotate to 90 degrees, some can rotate up to 130 degrees; these are commonly used for modified cars.
 Such scissor doors have the benefit of not obstructing the entrance or exit to the car as much as conventional scissor doors.
 VLS doors also can be made to rotate to 130 degrees.